quentinprieels/TFE25-462-rnfoc-ofdm/INSTALLATION.md

-# Installation instructions for RFnOC toolchain
+# Installation instructions for RFNoC toolchain

 This document provides instructions for *installing* the required software and dependencies needed to develop, build, install, and run the RFNoC OFDM module.
 More detailed instructions about the build process can be found in the [building.md](BUILDING.md) file.

-The tool chain is inspired by the one [proposed by Ettus](https://files.ettus.com/manual/md_usrp3_build_instructions.html) to program their USRP devices.
-It is part of the [USRP Hardware Driver and USRP Manual (UHD)](https://files.ettus.com/manual/index.html).
 This tool chain uses an [USRP-2944R](https://www.ni.com/fr-be/shop/model/usrp-2944.html) device (also called [X310 + UBX(x2)](https://www.ettus.com/all-products/usrp-x310/) in the Ettus nominal).
 It embeds a Xilinx Kintex-7 FPGA (XC7K410T).